OnRecruitnl/trackingcodes/README.md

 // you can specify which text it should contain. orq('track', 'apply-start', 'a', 'Apply now');

-// An other way of attaching to this is by making use of the javascript query selector: orq('track', 'apply-start', 'a[id="apply-btn"]');
+// An other way of attaching to this button is by making use of the javascript query selector: orq('track', 'apply-start', 'a[id="apply-btn"]');
 // or
 orq('track', 'apply-start', 'a.apply-btn');